Inner North London

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary The emergency department failed to effectively communicate illness progression and crisis team limitations to the family.
+Concerns summary (AI summary) The emergency department failed to effectively communicate illness progression and crisis team limitations to the family.
 The crisis line nurse did not escalate an urgent situation or prompt emergency services involvement.

 Doreen Stapleton